 Testing solutions to ensure they meet business requirements

 Supporting users during the rollout of new solutions

 Maintaining business requirements documentation

 The Responsibilities Of A Business Analyst And UX/UI Designers In A Design Project

-As a business analyst, your responsibility is understanding the client’s business needs and requirements.
+As a business analyst, your responsibility is to understand the client's business needs and requirements.
 You will need to gather information from the client, analyze it, and then create a requirements document that the UX/UI designers will use.

-As a UX/UI designer, it is your responsibility to take the information from the business analyst and create a user interface that is both user-friendly and meets the client’s requirements.
+As a UX/UI designer, it is your responsibility to take the information from the business analyst and create a user interface that is both user-friendly and meets the client's requirements.
 You will need to create wireframes, prototypes, and, ultimately, the final design for the project.
-You will need to work closely with the Business Analyst to ensure that the final product meets the client's needs.
+You must work closely with the Business Analyst to ensure that the final product meets the client's needs.

 The Function Of A Business Analyst In UI/UX Design Project Life Cycle